TeliaSoneraNorge/cloudwatch-subscriptions-s3-writer/README.md

 }
 ```

 The data payload is Gzipped and base64 encoded.
-Decoded and decompressed it looks like this
+Decoded and decompressed it looks like this.
+By default, logs are written to the S3 bucket and ingested by splunk in this format.
+Splunk then needs to split messages at index- or search time.

 ```json
 {